eliaseloy/eliaseloy/README.md

 Good to see you here.

 My name is Elias Eloy.
-A curiosity about my name for you.
-My name comes from Aramaic and is composed of four words: El'ia El'oi.
-Interestingly, of these four words, three refer to God.
-El'ia means "only the Lord is God" and El'oi means "my God".
-So, when you pronounce my name, you will be saying: My God, only the Lord is God.

 I've worked with Xenix, Unix and Windows servers; Firebird and Oracle database.
-Knowledge in Foxpro, Delphi, Shell script, PL/Sql, Java and Javascript.
+Programming in Foxpro, Delphi, Shell script, PL/Sql, Java and Javascript.
+Knowledge in Typescript, Node and React

-🌱 Actually I’m interested in learning Typescript, AWS.
+🌱 Actually I’m interested in learning Typescript, AWS, Docker and improving my english and italian.

 <div align="center">
   <a href="https://github.com/eliaseloy">